ggallicc/lessonslearned/how-to-enhace-productivity-of-engineers.md

 # Be Agile
 Follow the Agile principles like delivering work frequently, building projects around motivated individuals, achieving simplicity and reflecting on how to become more effective as a team.
 Furthermore, you can use a Kanvan Whiteboard to track the progress of the engineers.
 For more information, see Vijay's takeaways on user stories on Kanban Whiteboard.
 ![](http://www.washington.edu/admin/hr/publications/email/pod/imgs/kanban-whiteboard.jpg)
+# Foster the best organizational culture
+Culture of an organization is particularly important in the influence it will have on software development and setting tone for your engineers.
+Responsibility, transparency, visibility and simplicity important values in creating great software and having a culture that encourages and reflects these values will help encourage the best development possible.

 Finnally, an interesting article on how to increase productivy of engineers [here!](http://techcrunch.com/2014/10/16/how-tech-companies-can-really-help-their-coders-hint-not-more-free-lunches/)